Another Look at the Jobs Report

 Commentary

-Every month, the Bureau of Labor Statistics (BLS) throws a Rubik’s cube at the public and asks us to solve it.
+Every month, the Bureau of Labor Statistics throws a Rubik’s Cube at the public and asks us to solve it.
 It is called the jobs report.
 The headline is always the same: a spectacular rate of job creation.
 And every month, the public reaction is the same: incredulity.
 Where are these jobs?
 It’s not obvious.

 Each month, the sophistication of these reports has grown such that it is increasingly more difficult to find the problems.
-We’ve learned to look carefully at the underlying data, while disregarding the press release.
+We’ve learned to look carefully at the underlying data, while disregarding the news release.

-We’ve looked at the growing gap between the two surveys, establishment payrolls vs household numbers.
-We’ve looked at the types of jobs, part-time or full-time and the specific sectors being affected.
+We’ve looked at the growing gap between the two surveys, establishment payrolls versus household numbers.
+We’ve looked at the types of jobs, part-time or full-time, and the specific sectors being affected.
 We’ve learned to look at the labor participation rates and the labor population rates.
 We turn to the deep numbers for so-called U-6 or long-term unemployed.
 We’ve examined what’s called nativity: foreign-born or born in the United States.

-It’s not only a Rubik’s Cube but a shell game.
+It’s not only a Rubik’s Cube, but a shell game.
 You can never anticipate precisely where the data release will hide the bad news.
 You have to discover that on your own.

 This much I promise you: No major financial or economic report shows any evidence of having examined the underlying data.
 They only reported huge job creation and a decline in the unemployment rate.
 End of story.

-I started digging in right away, and immediately noticed several features.
+I started digging in right away and immediately noticed several features.
 First, nearly half of the new jobs were part-time jobs.
 Second, government employment made up a substantial number of the new hires.
 Third, there has been no net job creation among native-born workers, but rather an overall loss of half a million, even as 1.4 million foreign-born workers had been hired.

 When NTD asked me to comment on the report, that is what I knew.
 My suspicions were further aroused by the anomalous unity between the payroll and household numbers, thus wiping around a trend of divergence over two years.
 How did that magically disappear?
 I did not know, and we still do not know.
 But there it is.